Daniel-Mathiesen/Daniel-Mathiesen/README.md

 ### Hello and welcome to my very own GitHub page 👋😄

 💻✨My name is Daniel Mathiesen and I also go by the name Dusty707.
-I am a web developer student from Haslev, Denmark and I do all sorts of fun projects✨💻
+I am a web developer an UI/UX designer from Copenhagen, Denmark and I do all sorts of fun projects✨💻

 ---